By Ryan Cox

 When planning a move, consider the type of moving vehicle that best suits your needs.
 There are several options available for transporting belongings, such as renting a truck, van, or a trailer.
 Each option has its advantages and disadvantages depending on the situation, so understand the costs and functionalities associated with each.

-Truck Rental: Renting a moving truck is a popular choice for many due to its sizable storage space and ability to move a whole household in one trip.
+Renting a moving truck is a popular choice for many due to its sizable storage space and ability to move a whole household in one trip.
 The cost can range from $90 to $120 per hour for professional movers with a truck, or from $800 to $2,500 for a local move.
-Long-distance moves can cost between $2,200 and $5,700.
+As noted, long-distance moves can cost between $2,200 and $5,700.
 Account for additional expenses, such as insurance, fuel, and mileage fees.

 Packing and Materials